Friedrich-Ludwig-Jahn-Sportpark: Redevelopment

 The stadium is considered to be in a state of decay, satisfying neither current needs nor future plans.
-In order to host the 2015 UEFA Women's Champions League final, the stadium was temporary renovated for an cost of around € 2 million.
+In order to host the 2015 UEFA Women's Champions League final, the stadium was temporary renovated for a cost of around €2 million.
 That was however only a beginning, as the entire area is planned for a future complete redevelopment.

 The area is highly popular and the needs for sporting facilities in Berlin are many.
 The Friedrich-Ludwig-Jahn-Sportpark hosted 1,400 sporting events in 2014 and reported 169 training times per week in 2015.
 Even when stadium is empty, the area around is crowded.
 The neighboring Mauerpark is popular among the citizens of Berlin.
 Its flea market attracts more than 40,000 visitors each Sunday.
 The population pressure of Prenzlauer Berg is also high, with Pankow having the highest growth rate in Berlin as of 2014.
 In preparation for the plans, more than 40 users of sport facilities in Berlin have been interviewed.

 The Friedrich-Ludwig-Jahn-Sportpark plays and important role for the possibility of arranging major sports events in Berlin, with the Olympiastadion often considered too large.
 Regardless of potential Olympic bids, the city needs a medium-sized spots facility with seating capacity of 20,000 spectators for the German Athletics Championships, the German Bowl, German Rugby Union Championship and for the Autumn final of the competition Youth Training for the Paralympics (JTFP), according to the Senate of Berlin.